johnbillion/args/README.md

 ## Type Checking

-PHP 7.4 supports typed class properties, which are implemented in this library where possible.
+Typed class properties are implemented in this library where possible.
 If you pass a value of the wrong type to an argument that is typed, you'll get a fatal error as long as you're using strict types:

 ```php
 <?php